dangershony/dangershony.github.io/sidechains.md

 To build on top of the POS security we propose to use the same staking mechanism when verifying SPV Proofs, instead of relying on the work demonstrated in an SPV Proof, nodes on a POS sidechain will rely on the miners with enough stake to approve Withdraw Transaction.

 **Stake Withdraw Proof Limit**
-However as Withdraw Transactions in POS are easier to fake the consensus rules can be changed to require a bigger amount of stake on the block that includes a Withdraw Transaction.
+However as Withdraw Transactions in POS are easier to fake, the consensus rules can be changed to require a bigger amount of stake on the block that includes a Withdraw Transaction.
 The more stake a miner has the more secure we can assume is the Withdraw Transaction, calibrating the amount of stake required is up to the creators of the chain.
-To change the Stake Withdraw Proof Limit rule, nodes need a hard fork to increase the required stake or a soft fork to reduce it.
+To change the Stake Withdraw Proof Limit rule, nodes will need a hard fork to increase the required stake or a soft fork to reduce it.

 **Withdraw Limit**
 Another observation we make is on the amount of coins in a Withdraw Transaction, allowing a big amount to be transferred in to a sidechain may provide more incentive for a miner to be malicious, to mitigate this risk we propose a Withdraw Limit on the size of a Withdraw Transaction in a direct proportion of the stake that mined it.
-Say consensus rules restrict that a miner with X amount of coins is allowed to include a block with a Withdraw Transaction (WT), then the amount of coins cannot be more than say a fifth of that stake (i.e WT < X/5) this can be built in to the sidechain consensus.
+Say consensus rules restrict that a miner with X amount of coins is allowed to include a block with a Withdraw Transaction (WT), then the amount of coins cannot be more than say a fifth of that stake (i.e WT < X/5). this can be built in to the sidechain consensus.
 In the Stratis POS not all the outputs are included in the stake block, to be able to use the entire stake in the disposal of a miner they might be allowed to provide a proof a message signed with keys amounting up to the stake limit, this could even be attached to the SPV Proof.

 **Voting And Combined Stake**
 Additional options is using the parts of the voting system proposed in drivechain.